 How many unauthorized immigrants are in the United States?

-The Migration Policy Institute estimated 11 million unauthorized immigrants resided in the United States in 2014.
-More than half (54 percent) resided in four states: California (27 percent), Texas (13 percent), New York (8 percent), and Florida (6 percent).
-The vast majority (81 percent) lived in 171 counties with 10,000 or more unauthorized immigrants each, of which the top five—Los Angeles County, CA; Harris County, TX; Cook County, IL; Orange County, CA; and Queens County, NY—accounted for 21 percent of all unauthorized immigrants.
+The Migration Policy Institute (MPI) estimated 11.3 million unauthorized immigrants resided in the United States in 2016.
+About half of all unauthorized immigrants resided in three states: California (27 percent), Texas (14 percent), and New York (8 percent).
+The vast majority (82 percent) lived in 174 counties with 10,000 or more unauthorized immigrants each, of which the top five—Los Angeles County, CA; Harris County, TX; Cook County, IL; Orange County, CA; and Queens County, NY—accounted for 20 percent of all unauthorized immigrants.

-- See Unauthorized Immigrant Population Profiles for detailed sociodemographic information for the United States, 41 states and the District of Columbia, and 121 counties.
+- Visit the Data Hub’s Unauthorized Immigrant Population Profiles for detailed sociodemographic information for the United States, 41 states and the District of Columbia, and 135 counties.

 Where are unauthorized immigrants from?

-The top five countries of birth for unauthorized immigrants were Mexico (56 percent), Guatemala (7 percent), El Salvador (4 percent), Honduras (3 percent), and China (2 percent).
+The top five countries of birth for unauthorized immigrants were Mexico (53 percent), El Salvador (6 percent), Guatemala (5 percent), and China and Honduras (3 percent each).

-- See Unauthorized Immigrant Populations by Country and Region, Top States and Counties of Residence, 2010-14 for top concentrations of unauthorized immigrants by country or region of origin.
+- This interactive map, Unauthorized Immigrant Populations by Country and Region, Top States and Counties of Residence, 2012-16, displays top U.S. concentrations by country or region of origin.

-How many unauthorized immigrants lived with children under age 18?
+How many unauthorized immigrants live with children under age 18?

-As of 2010-14, about 4 million unauthorized immigrants (39 percent of the overall unauthorized population ages 15 and older) lived with children under age 18, MPI estimates.
-Of this group, about 85 percent (3.4 million) resided with at least one U.S.-citizen child under age 18, and 15 percent (573,000) lived with only non-U.S.-citizen children.
+As of 2012-16, about 4 million unauthorized immigrants (37 percent of the overall unauthorized population ages 15 and older) lived with one or more children under age 18, MPI estimates.
+Of this group, about 82 percent (3.3 million) resided with at least one U.S.-citizen child under age 18, and 17 percent (697,000) lived with only non-U.S.-citizen children.

-How many children under age 18 lived with at least one unauthorized immigrant parent?
+How many children under age 18 live with at least one unauthorized immigrant parent?